gdmoney/quotes/README.md

 =====

-"It took me time to adjust, but I came to realize that my new job was to ask the right questions that empowered our leaders to move forward with greater clarity about the “outcome” we sought.
+"It took me time to adjust, but I came to realize that my new job was to ask the right questions that empowered our leaders to move forward with greater clarity about the "outcome" we sought.
 Said more succinctly, be clear about the 'what' and delegate the 'how'."***

 ***"Business is about translating vision and strategy into execution."***